styxlab/gatsby-theme-try-ghost/packages/gatsby-theme-ghost-commento/README.md

 ## Details

 This Gatsby theme plugin hooks into the `gatsby-theme-try-ghost` theme and adds a comment section to every post.
 Please play with the [Commento Demo](https://demo.commento.io/) in order to find out if this is the right commenting system for you.
 To configure, just add your commento URL to the plugin options as shown above.
-The commento URL will be created for you from the back-end.
+The commento URL will be created for you from the backend.

-## Back-end
+## Backend

-In order to be able to use comments with Commento, you need a back-end.
+In order to be able to use comments with Commento, you need a backend.
 You have two options here:

-1. Register with [Commento](https://commento.io/signup) (convenient, subscription fees)
+1. Register with [Commento](https://commento.io/signup) (convenient, subscription fees).

-2. Spin-up a self-hosted Commento server [Commento server](https://docs.commento.io/installation/self-hosting/) (full control, own server costs)
+2. Spin-up a self-hosted Commento server [Commento server](https://docs.commento.io/installation/self-hosting/) (full control, own server costs).

+The Commento backend allows you to set spam filters, add moderators, authentication options and much more.
+It also provides a dashboard for anonymous analytics.

 ## Wishlist